-Current solutions to reduce latency, such as using columnar formats like Parquet and ORC paired with Apache Spark, can help reduce queries that previously took days to run into just seconds.
-Shrinking a query which previously took days down to only a few seconds may sound like a successful ending to the latency story, but it is not enough for certain use cases that require millisecond speeds.
+Current solutions for reducing latency, such as using columnar formats like Parquet and ORC paired with Apache Spark, can help reduce queries that previously took days to run into just seconds.
+Shrinking a query that previously took days down to only a few seconds may sound like a successful ending to the latency story, but it is not enough for certain use cases that require millisecond speeds.
 It is still extremely difficult to push into sub-second latencies for analytical queries on huge data sets.

 Latency Reduction Strategies

 There are a number of ways that organizations have attempted to reduce latency.
 Let’s take a look at a few of the most common:

 - Scale Up: The “scaling up” approach refers to buying a bigger machine to house the database.
 While buying bigger machines improves latency to a point, most demanding applications will hit that point sooner if not later.
 One machine won’t support more than about 100 cores and a few terabytes of memory.
 Even if the required data set fits in memory, the amount of I/O and processing needed to serve a complex query may still take hours.
 For example, scaling from a machine with one core to a machine with 100 cores would result in a 100x performance increase in the absolute best case scenario.